-27. The Authority is therefore of the view that for regulation of tariff for TV services being used at these establishments, such establishments may broadly be classified in two categories - (i) where the client does not have to pay separately to use the TV services or where use of TV services is incidental to the primary purpose; in other words, when the TV services are not being separately charged and (ii) where the client does pays separately for use of the TV services and the establishments earn revenues from provision of such TV services.
+27. The Authority is therefore of the view that TV services being used at these establishments, may broadly be classified in two categories - (i) where the client does not have to pay separately to use the TV services or where use of TV services is incidental to the primary purpose; in other words, when the TV services are not being separately charged and (ii) where the client does pays separately for use of the TV services and the establishments earn revenues from provision of such TV services.
 Hence, depending upon the type of the usage of TV services, there is a need to differentiate and define 'ordinary subscriber' and a 'commercial subscriber' separately.